txthinking/nico/readme.md

 ## Why

 Nico is a simple HTTP2 web server, but she is enough in mose cases.
-If you want to use connection pool, rewrite, load balancing, you need to consider nginx or others.
+If you want to use rewrite, load balancing, you need to consider nginx or others.

 ## License